mccutcheonlab/FED_RT/README.md

 *So far it has been tested on Windows and Mac and it works fine on both operating systems.*

+## Upgrade V2 (NOV 2024):
+**RTFED now handles intruptions in your internet connection by caching the data on RAM and periodically checking the connection**

 # Step by step instructions for setting up RTFED
 ## Step -1: Update FED3 library with NEW FILES and flash the board
-The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder **/src** replace the FED3.h and FED3.cpp files with files provided here [RTFED_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library).
+The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder **/src** replace the FED3.h and FED3.cpp files with files provided here [RTFED_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/RTFED).

 ***How to find my Arduino Library folder?***